AJ STYLES’ JAPAN FAREWELL FUELS SPECULATION ABOUT WWE RETIREMENT TOUR

 AJ Styles was given an emotional farewell in Japan, with CM Punk hinting it was his last WWE appearance there.
 The Phenomenal One is set to retire from wrestling in 2026.

-As WWE stars age or have injuries, retirement is inevitable, but many fans were taken aback when the renowned AJ Styles declared that next year will be his last.
+As WWE stars age or have injuries, retirement is inevitable, but many fans were taken aback when the renowned AJ Styles declared that next year would be his last.
 As a result, fans are anticipating each appearance at different WWE events as though it would be their final chance to see Styles live.

 Among the highlighted talents at the recent live events in Japan were Styles, Dominik Mysterio, Rhea Ripley, Stephanie Vaquer, CM Punk, and numerous others.
 Since Friday, the nation has seen a variety of performances and contests.